kalekdev/uni/semester-1/digitaltechnik/notes.typ

 IMPORTANT: Do not forget signing bit for positive numbers

 == Binary Arithmetic
-Addition of two binary numbers, with maximum $n$ digits has at most $n+1$ bits in the result
+Addition of two binary numbers, with maximum $n$ digits has at most $n+1$ bits in the result.
+TODO: Addition of 4x1s = Carry over 1 two places

 Binary subtraction can be written as the addition of 2s complement numbers